LunaStev/lunastev-os/README.md

 > Note: An automated installation script is planned for future versions.

 ## Screenshots
-> (To be added soon: sleek neon-dark desktop, hacking environment, and more!)
+> (To be added soon: sleek neon-dark desktop, hacking environment, and more)